 G.V.
-Loewen is the author of thirty books in print and is one of Canada’s leading contemporary thinkers.
+Loewen is the author of forty-seven books and is one of Canada’s leading contemporary thinkers.
 His non-fiction works include books in education, ethics, health, aesthetics and social theory.
 He recently wrote an eleven volume adventure saga for young persons and other shorter fiction works.
-Loewen is apparently also the most prolific scholarly book writer of ‘Generation X’ (1963-1981).
 He is a student of phenomenology and hermeneutics.
 Born in Victoria, January 31, 1966, Loewen was educated at the University of Victoria with a BA and MA in anthropology and at the University of British Columbia, receiving the PhD in anthropology in 1997.
 He held two tenure stream positions in the United States before taking up his academic position in Saskatoon, Canada, in 2005, where he was chair of the sociology department for five years and from which he retired in 2018.
 Over the course of his career, Loewen won two major teaching awards at two universities and was nominated for four others.

-When she’s not writing books, she’s working as a publicist for graphic novel publisher Conundrum Press, reviewing children’s literature, writing web content for tech companies, or marketing comic books.
-She lives in Nova Scotia with her partner, two kids, one cat, one dog, one bearded dragon, and one crested gecko.
+When they’re not writing books, Sal is working as a publicist for graphic novel publisher Conundrum Press, reviewing children’s literature, and writing web content for tech companies.
+They live in Nova Scotia with their partner, two kids, two dogs, and two cats.

 Julian Mortimer Smith has published more than a dozen science fiction and fantasy stories in some of the world’s top speculative fiction magazines, including Asimov’s, Terraform, Lightspeed, and Best American Science Fiction & Fantasy.
 His first collection, The World of Dew and Other Stories, will be published in 2021 by Indiana University Press.
 Julian is a member of the Science Fiction & Fantasy Writers of America (SFWA) and SF Canada.